Summary

 HAZWOPER Level A PPE

 Level A PPE must be worn when the greatest level of skin, respiratory, and eye protection is required.
 A fully encapsulating suit is donned for this level.
 This type of protective ensemble is required for dealing with hazardous substances that are at or above their respective threshold quantities.
 A good example of a highly hazardous chemical is chlorine.
-A list of highly hazardous chemicals can be found on the U.S OSHA webpage (https://www.osha.gov/laws-regs/regulations/standardnumber/1910/1910.119AppA.)
+A list of highly hazardous chemicals can be found on the U.S. OSHA webpage.
 Also, OSHA utilizes a series of tables that display the name of a particular hazardous substance(s) and its permissible exposure limit(s).
-OSHA Z Tables.
+The hazardous substance(s) can be found in the OSHA Z Tables.

 Suit Components